The Beam Guy

-Are All The Rotten Roof Beam Photos Yours?
+Are All The Dry Rot Roof Beam Photos Yours?

-The short answer is yes; all the photos are mine taken over the last 25 plus years in the greater Sacramento - Davis area.
+The short answer is yes; all the roof beam dry rot photos are mine taken over the last 25 plus years in the greater Sacramento - Davis area.

 During an inspection, I take plenty of photos of the exterior roof beams to go over with the homeowner and to use later as I write up the estimate.
 The advent of digital photography and electronic tablets has made this a seamless process.